Outlast18363/the_archive/README.md

-# The place I upload algorithm related content, functioning as an _archive_.
-The main programming language used would be Java.
+# This is the place where I upload algorithm-related content, functioning as an archive.
+The main programming language used is Java.